Contributed By ACSV Legal

 Vesting schedules will be negotiated, but usually, PE investors attempt to link vesting to "good/bad leaver" provisions and exits.

-When companies want to restrict a manager’s or employee’s right to jump ship and work for competing enterprises, they may consider imposing a non-competition clause on such individuals.
+When companies want to restrict a manager’s or employee’s right to jump ship and work for competing enterprises, they may consider imposing a non-compete clause on such individuals.
 The permissibility and enforceability of such restricting provisions have not been definitely resolved under Vietnamese law, either by the lawmaker or by jurisdiction.

 In more developed jurisdictions, practitioners are faced with an intricate and well-balanced system of considerations that need to be thought through when crafting or interpreting the true meaning and enforceability of a non-compete or non-solicitation clause.
 This will depend on the level of compensation the individual receives in consideration of the restriction on their workforce.
 Another important aspect of such evaluation is the duration of the designated clause.